thejsway/thejsway/manuscript/chapter17.md

 !!! note

-    You might have noticed that the `<form>` tag doesn't have the usual `action` and `method` attributes.
+    You might have noticed that the `<form>` tag doesn’t have the usual `action` and `method` attributes.
 These attributes allow you to define the requested server resource when the form is submitted by the user.
 Since our form will only be handled by JavaScript in the browser, they're not necessary here.

 ### Text zones